boazbk/tcs/lec_26_quantum_computing.md

 which exactly corresponds to $\hat{\rho}$.
 :::

+::: {.remark title="From Fourier to Period finding: Simon's Algorithm" #simons}
 Using [QFTcube](){.ref} it is not hard to get an algorithm that can recover a string $h^* \in \{0,1\}^n$ given of an arbitrary function $F:\{0,1\}^n \rightarrow \{0,1\}^*$  that is _$h^*$ periodic_ in the sense that $F(x)=F(x')$ for distinct $x,x'$ if and only if $x' = x \oplus h^*$.
 The key observation is that if we compute the state $\sum_{x\in \{0,1\}^n} |x \rangle |F(x) \rangle$,  and perform the Quantum Fourier transform on the first $n$ qubits, then we would get a state such that the only basis elements with nonzero coefficients would be of the form $|y \rangle$ where